coachaac/capacitor-phone-locked-plugin/README.md

 # capacitor-phone-locked

-Test if phone is protected by any means (code/paswordd ...)
+Test if phone is protected by any means (code/password ...) version 1.0.0 Capacitor 5

 ## Install